anuj3509/Agentic-UI-Navigator/README.md

 Ask "How do I do X in Y app?" and the AI generates a step-by-step visual guide by actually doing it in the browser.

+✨ **NEW**: Zero configuration needed!
+Works with ANY web app instantly - no need to add apps to config files.

 ## Setup (2 minutes)

 ```bash